-The ability to efficiently store memory in the brain is a fundamental process needed for everyday function and its impairment is associated with many human mental diseases.
-A key challenge is to identify molecules involved in memory formation.
-EphrinB2 is an attractive candidate to play a central role in memory formation as it is involved in key cellular events believed to subserve memory formation.
-For example, ephrinB2 was shown to have a key role in regulating glutamate transmission through AMPA and NMDA receptors, regulation of dendritic spines morphogenesis and neurogenesis.
+The ability to efficiently store memory in the brain is a fundamental process needed for everyday function and its impairment is associated with many neuropsychiatric diseases in humans.
+Efforts to identify molecules involved in memory formation remain challenging.
+EphrinB2 is an attractive candidate protein suggested to play a central role in memory formation as it is involved in key cellular events believed to facilitate this process.
+For example, ephrinB2 reportedly regulates glutamate transmission through AMPA and NMDA receptors, while also influencing dendritic spine morphogenesis and neurogenesis.
 However, the roles of ephrinB2 in memory formation are poorly understood.
-In this study, we are aiming to explore the roles of ephrinB2 signaling in fear memory formation.
-Toward that end, we intend to utilize a combination of behavioral paradigms, molecular and cellular approaches and imaging techniques.
-We show in preliminary results that deleting ephrinB2 in excitatory neurons or astrocytes in basolateral amygdala (BLA) led to the impairment of long-term (LTM), but not short-term (STM), fear conditioning memory.
-On the other hand, injection of ephrinB2 into the BLA enhanced fear conditioning memory formation.
-We intend to further reveal the molecular and cellular mechanisms whereby ephrinB2 exerts its effects to form long-term memory.
-We will: 1) Study its roles in regulating glutamate transmission during memory formation through controlling AMPA receptors trafficking and their stabilization at the synapse, regulation of NMDA receptors in excitatory neurons and controlling glutamate reuptake by astrocytic glutamate transporters (see preliminary results).
-2) Elucidate the effects of ephrinB2 on fear conditioning-induced neuronal spines morphogenesis (such morphological changes were observed in our lab).
-We will examine the effects on spine morphogenesis when ephrinB2 operates in the affected neurons or nearby astrocytes.
-3) Study the roles of ephrinB2 in neurogenesis induced by learning.
-4) Examine how ephrinB2 in neurons and astrocytes affects astrocytic and neuronal activity in BLA during fear conditioning and STM and LTM retrieval.
-The study will give us key insights into how ephrinB2 in neurons and astrocytes mediate memory formation and also how it is involved in the crosstalk between astrocytes and neurons during memory formation and retrieval.
-The study will also provide key information on how we can treat fear-related disorders by reducing ephrinB2 activity and on the other hand how we can improve memory formation through the application of ephrinB2 to subjects suffering from memory-related disorders.
+In this study, we aim to explore the roles of ephrinB2 signaling in fear memory formation.
+Toward that end, we intend to utilize a combination of behavioral paradigms, molecular and cellular approaches, and imaging techniques.
+In preliminary studies, we have found that deleting ephrinB2 in excitatory neurons or astrocytes in the basolateral amygdala (BLA) led to the impairment of long-term memory (LTM), but not short-term memory (STM), in a model of fear conditioning memory.
+Conversely, the injection of ephrinB2 into the BLA enhanced fear conditioning memory formation.
+In the work proposed herein, we intend to further reveal the molecular and cellular mechanisms whereby ephrinB2 exerts its effects on LTM formation.
+To that end, we will: 1) Study the roles of ephrinB2 as a regulator of glutamate transmission during memory formation through its ability to control AMPA receptor trafficking and synaptic stabilization, regulate NMDA receptors in excitatory neurons, and influence glutamate reuptake by astrocytic glutamate transporters; 2) Elucidate the effects of ephrinB2 on fear conditioning-induced changes in neuronal spine morphogenesis when ephrinB2 operates in the affected neurons or in nearby astrocytes; 3) Study the roles of ephrinB2 in neurogenesis induced by learning; 4) Examine how ephrinB2 expressed in neurons and astrocytes affects astrocytic and neuronal activity in the BLA during fear conditioning and STM and LTM retrieval.
+This study will yield key insights into how ephrinB2 functions in neurons and astrocytes to mediate memory formation while also clarifying its involvement in the crosstalk between astrocytes and neurons during memory formation and retrieval.
+The study will also provide key information regarding potential approaches to treating fear-related disorders and memory-related disorders by respectively reducing or enhancing ephrinB2 activity in affected patients.

 PI: Raphael Lamprecht.
 Application No.:

-Research program
+Research Program

-Scientific background
+Scientific Background